-Table 6 ZON Utility Fields
+Table 9 ZON Utility Fields

-LABEL DESCRIPTION MAC Address This field displays the MAC address of the discovered device.
-IP Address This field displays the IP address of an internal interface on the discovered device that first received an ZDP discovery request from the ZON utility.
+LABEL DESCRIPTION Туре This field displays an icon of the kind of device discovered.
+Model This field displays the model name of the discovered device.
+Firmware Version This field displays the firmware version of the discovered device.
+MAC Address This field displays the MAC address of the discovered device.
+IP Address This field displays the IP address of an internal interface on the discovered device that first received a ZDP discovery request from the ZON Utility.
 System Name This field displays the system name of the discovered device.
 Location This field displays where the discovered device is.
 Status This field displays whether changes to the discovered device have been done successfully.
-As the Switch does not support IP Configuration , Renew IP address and Flash Locator LED , this field displays "Update failed", "Not support Renew IP address" and "Not support Flash Locator LED" respectively.
-NCC Discovery This field displays if the discovered device supports the Nebula Control Center (NCC) discovery feature.
+As the Switch does not support IP Configuration, Renew IP address and Flash Locator LED, this field displays "Update failed", "Not support Renew IP address" and "Not support Flash Locator LED" respectively.
+Controller Discovery This field displays if the discovered device supports the Nebula Control Center (NCC) discovery feature.
 If it is enabled, the selected device will try to connect to the NCC.
 Once the selected device is connected to and has registered in the NCC, it will go into the Nebula cloud management mode.
 Serial Number Enter the admin password of the discovered device to display its serial number.
 Hardware Version This field displays the hardware version of the discovered device.
+IPv6 Address This field displays the IPv6 address on the discovered device that first received a ZDP discovery request from the ZON Utility.